MubiruEltonFelix1/MubiruEltonFelix1/README.md

 I'm a Software Engineering student who got tired of using things I couldn't explain.

 So I stopped.
 I went back to the math.
-Now I'm rebuilding modern deep learning from scratch, not wrapping libraries, not following tutorials but actually rebuilding it, one residual update at a time.
+Now I'm rebuilding modern deep learning from scratch not wrapping libraries, not following tutorials, actually rebuilding it, one residual update at a time.

 The long game is a frontier AI lab.
 But somewhere along the way I got pulled into something else: **computational biology**.
-The idea that the same mathematical frameworks we use to model language might help us model how living systems compute, adapt, and fail, that intersection feels like where I want to spend the next decade.
+The idea that the same mathematical frameworks we use to model language might help us model how living systems compute, adapt, and fail......
+That intersection feels like where I want to spend the next decade.
 So now I'm chasing two things in parallel: a mechanical understanding of how transformers actually work under the hood, and enough biology to eventually sit at that boundary seriously.

 I'm not moving fast.
 I'm moving carefully.

+And while I work towards that, I'm investing in the people around me.
+I believe the next generation of AI researchers won't all come from the places they've historically come from.
+Part of my job, right now as a student, is to make sure that's true.

-> Currently: reading papers, breaking things in JAX, and learning to ask better questions.
+> Currently: reading papers, breaking things in JAX, mentoring peers, and learning to ask better questions.

 ---